-Houston, August 15, 2017 — School is starting for many Houston area students and will begin shortly for others.
-The American Red Cross has steps everyone can follow to help make the trip back to the classroom a safe one.
+FAIRFAX, VA.
+Wednesday, August 2, 2017 — School will be back in session soon and the American Red Cross has steps everyone can follow to help make the trip back to the classroom a safe one.

-“Safety should be the top priority for all students, especially younger children and those heading to school for the first time,” said David Brady, Regional Chief Executive Officer, American Red Cross of the Texas Gulf Coast.
+“Safety should be the top priority for all students, especially younger children and those heading to school for the first time,” said Linda Mathes, CEO, American Red Cross in the National Capital Region.
 “Whether riding, biking or walking to school, we want everyone to arrive and then return home safely.”

 TOP TEN SAFETY TIPS